Landlord Safety Certificates

 - the name and signature of the gas operative and the GasSafe registration number of the engineer.

 The following checks will be carried out to ensure the appliance is safe to use

-- appliance operating pressure or heat input,
+- appliance operating pressure or heat input, or where necessary both

 - correct operation of safety devices